A collection of random tips

 There you go!
 Multiple options accessed from a single location!

-some devices have an option for blocks in the top left.
+Some devices have an option for blocks in the top left.
 This allows for coding and simplifies several processes including changing a property.
-This is very useful in the previous thing mentioned.
-Look at other guides for more info
+This is very useful in the previous tip mentioned.
+Look at other guides for more info on this.

 Decorative wires and other uses of metal poles